 Sustainable Tallahassee sponsors the Recycled Content Award that encourages exhibiting artists to find new and unique ways to repurpose materials and turn them into art.

 The 2021 Winner was Robin Popp, who combines repurposed materials with paintings to create truly unique pieces of art.

 In April 2021, Sustainable Tallahassee sponsored the first Tally Trash Challenge, a community-wide trash clean up initiative.
 The Trash Challenge encouraged participants to engage in trash clean ups "anytime or anywhere" and provided educational resources regarding the importance of waste reduction through a social media campaign.
 Through the Trash Challenge, Sustainable Tallahassee mobilized over 100 volunteers all over Leon County to remove litter (and invasive plant species!).
 See us in the news!

 The spirit of the Tally Trash Challenge lives on through our quarterly "Adopt-a-Street" clean-ups.
 Our upcoming clean up events are on available on our calendar.

-Learn more about our efforts in these articles and on our website:
+Learn more about our work in these articles and on our website:

-Would you like to work toward meeting the challenges to reduce the throw-aways in our society and community?
-Join our Super Rs Committee!
-Check our calendar for the next Super Rs meeting or contact our committee chair for details.
+We would love for you to join the movement and help us with our mission to reduce waste.
+Check our calendar for the next Everyday Sustainability Committee meeting or contact our committee chair for details.